uthoplatforms/examples/config-private-registry.md

 To integrate Utho's registry with Utho's UKS using kubectl, you can create a Kubernetes secret to store the Docker credentials and configure the Kubernetes service account to use this secret for pulling images.
 Here's a step-by-step guide on how to achieve this:

-# Step 1: Encode the Credentials
-## Create a Docker Registry Secret
+## Step1: Create a Docker Registry Secret
-Create a Kubernetes secret to store the Docker registry credentials.

 Create a Kubernetes secret to store the Docker registry credentials.